divyapasa/Global_SuperStore/README.md

 Profit - profit earned from the sales

 # Analysis
-** These were some of the questions answered through the analysis **
+**Questions answered through the analysis **

 KPIs : Total Sales, Profit earned, Total Quantity ordered, Total orders, Profit margin
-1. What are the total YOY(year on year) growth sales across the globe?
+1. What is the total YOY(year on year) growth sales across the globe?
 2. What is the gross YOY profit?
 3. Which are the top 5 profit-making product types?
 4. Which category has yeilded highest sales?